msa-em/nanocartography/05_discussion.md

 crystals could assist in solving the local misorientation angle between them {cite:p}`liu1994simple, liu1995simple`, and Jeong et al. {cite:p}`jeong2010characterization` attempted the use of a triangulation method in solving the same problem.
-In section 2 it was demonstrated how one could not only solve the orientation of cubic crystals, but all crystal systems as well.
+In Navigation and Orientation it was demonstrated how one could not only solve the orientation of cubic crystals, but all crystal systems as well.
 The research herein takes a similar approach to Qui to demonstrate how the calculation of the unit vectors for any crystal can be calculated from the solution of